jsocolar/flocker/README.md

-The `flocker` R package enables users to fit flexible occupancy models using the same extended `lme4` formula syntax employed by R package `brms`.
+The `flocker` R package enables users to fit flexible occupancy models using the extended `lme4` formula syntax provided by R package `brms`.
 Also included are functions to format data for occupancy modeling. `flocker` is under active development.
 Soon to be included are functions to extract estimates, predictions, posterior predictive checks, and model comparison criteria from fitted occupancy models.
+Priorities for future development include multiseason models and N-mixture models.

 Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of single-season models that can